 - Strengthen the business process and increase speed to market

-From our experiences in 2013, we know that there are many duplicative efforts.
+From our experiences we know that there are many duplicative efforts.
 Maintaining a bird’s eye view, we can help foster collaboration and suggest opportunities for shared services on things like web portals, cloud computing, software licensing and training, which will reduce costs so Agencies can re-invest in their business.

 Through our Strategic Consulting and Alignment model, we eliminate boundaries between business and IT.
 In OCIO’s model, people from business and IT all take part in the execution of all Farm Bill initiatives.
 The agency program managers perform the day-to-day, functional governance, with advice and/or oversight from OCIO, for business as well as IT.
 While we still have an IT department, the responsible people unite in one of these programs and in many cases with commercial suppliers as well to deliver the results Agencies need.
 We used to talk about projects, due dates, milestones, etc. Now, we’re talking about capabilities and business benefits.
 Not “the project is important,” but what the project is supposed to deliver and supposed to change within the organization.
 Effective alignment is predicated on the combination of prescient planning and the effective execution of those plans.

 The concept of value creation through technology is heavily dependent upon the alignment of technology and business strategies.
 While the value creation for an organization is a network of relationships between internal and external environments, technology plays an important role in improving the overall value chain of an organization.
 However, this increase requires business and technology management to work as a creative, synergistic, and collaborative team instead of a purely mechanistic span of control.
 Together business units and technology can help the organization recognize improved effectiveness and efficiencies within the Department and generate superior performance at a greater value.

 Joyce M. Hunter